What is the most important information I should know about TEPEZZA?

 What are the possible side effects of TEPEZZA?

-The most common side effects of TEPEZZA include muscle cramps or spasms, nausea, hair loss, diarrhea, feeling tired, high blood sugar, hearing problems, taste changes, headache, dry skin and changes in menstruation.
+The most common side effects of TEPEZZA include muscle cramps or spasms, nausea, hair loss, diarrhea, feeling tired, high blood sugar, hearing problems, taste changes, headache, dry skin, weight loss, nail problems, and changes in menstruation.

 This is not a complete list of all possible side effects.
 Tell your doctor or treatment team about any side effect you may have.